lukasbeuster/throwing_shade/README.md

 ### 🚶 4.
 OSM2streets Sidewalk Extraction

-If no high-quality sidewalk polygons are available, use osm2streets (https://github.com/lukasbeuster/osm2streets) to infer sidewalks and lanes for the area of interest.
+If no high-quality sidewalk polygons are available, use [KerbSide](https://github.com/lukasbeuster/KerbSide), based on [osm2streets](https://github.com/lukasbeuster/osm2streets, to infer sidewalks and lanes for the area of interest.

+This requires a separate environment, follow the instructions [here](https://github.com/lukasbeuster/KerbSide).
+Once installed, sidewalks can be generated using

 ```bash
 python code/04_sidewalk_generator.py "<Place Name>" --tile_size 0.01 --driving_side Right